Alicia Triant, FMHC

 After years of symptoms, I had finally been diagnosed with Celiac Disease in the eighth grade.
 I remember struggling to keep up socially with limited food options outside of my home at the time or simply being made fun of for being gluten-free.

 The summer following freshman year of college, I was diagnosed with Fibromyalgia after a year of living with unexplained pain, causing weight loss and mental exhaustion trying to keep up with school and healthy peers.
 I graduated with a Food and Agribusiness Marketing degree from the University of Delaware, eager to learn the industry because as a “foodie”, many times left out due to a gluten intolerance, I wanted to disrupt that space.
-Luckily for my work today, it gave me the knowledge to get through the grocery store sorting out the best quality items in terms of ingredients, production, transparency, etc. using any label or packaging.
+Luckily for my work today, its given me the knowledge to get through the grocery store sorting out the best quality items in terms of ingredients, production, transparency, etc. using any label or packaging; that I can now teach you!

 I started my career in the pharmaceutical advertising industry with the pure intention of helping people like myself suffering from illness find the treatment that works best for them.
-I always said, “medicine is not one size fits all”, knowing first-hand that medicine doesn’t always help the way we had hoped.
+I always said, “medicine is not one size fits all”, knowing first-hand that medication doesn’t always have all the results we had hoped.
 I worked mostly in oncology, but saw again and again that pharmacologic therapies, especially in chronic conditions, are more intervention medicine or, simply put, a bandaid.

-I saw there is a second half to the equation that is directing the body on how to then heal itself while we’ve slowed disease progression or reduced symptoms with pharmacologic medication.
+I saw there is a second half to the equation that is using nutrition, supplements, and other modalities to direct the body on how to then heal itself- while we’ve slowed disease progression or reduced symptoms with pharmacologic medication.

 A diagnosis is not a life sentence.

-Knowing the Mediterranean Diet is famous for being anti-inflammatory, and after watching the Live to 100: Secrets of the Blue Zones documentary on Netflix I was inspired to incorporate diet and lifestyle changes for wellness from my Greek and Italian roots.
-As these ended up being the most sustainable tactics, they are the functional foundation of my wellness philosophies.
+Famous for being anti-inflammatory and one of the healthiest diets, and after watching the Live to 100: Secrets of the Blue Zones documentary on Netflix, I was inspired to incorporate diet and lifestyle changes from my Greek and Italian roots.
+Spending time with my family there, everything shown in the documentary deeply resonated with me and the way I had remembered feeling being there and living like so.
+I found ways to emulate the philosophies in my more modern life here in the states.
+These ended up being my most sustainable and impactful tactics so they have built the foundation of my wellness philosophies.

 Blue Zones and Mediterranean Diet